Ed Sprinkle: College career

-Playing career
+Professional career

 After leaving college, Sprinkle was signed by George Halas' Chicago Bears in 1944.
 At first, he played on both defense and offense; he caught 32 passes for 451 yards and seven touchdowns during his career.
 His ability to rush opposing quarterbacks, however, soon made him a defensive specialist.

 Sprinkle quickly developed a reputation for his aggressive playing style; in the 1946 NFL Championship Game, New York Giants George Franck, Frank Reagan, and Frank Filchock left with injuries sustained in hits from Sprinkle.
 One of Sprinkle's tackling strategies, a clothesline tackle with his forearm, led to him receiving the nickname "The Claw" from Collier's Weekly.

 While accused of "dirty play" and unsportsmanlike conduct during his career, leading to calls in 1949 from coaches Greasy Neale and Buddy Parker for the NFL to discipline him, he defended his play as not being any different from other players of the era.
 According to Sprinkle, "We were meaner in the 1950s because there were fewer positions and we fought harder for them.
 It was a different era."
 He was praised by Halas "the greatest pass-rusher I've ever seen," while Giants quarterback Y. A. Tittle remarked in 1969 that "quarterbacks would look with only one eye for receivers.
 They kept the other eye on Sprinkle."